 Wages, salaries and commissions

 Include employment pay and commissions as stated on T4 information slips, training allowances, tips, gratuities and royalties.
-Starting with the 1999 data, the total of wages, salaries and commissions includes tax-exempt employment income earned on an Indian reserve.
+Starting in 1999, the total of wages, salaries and commissions includes tax-exempt employment income earned on an Indian reserve.